abirkhan04/cardinity/README.md

 DB tables are automatically created (if doesn't exist) on application startup.
 App and DB designs are flexible enough to allow easily adding new properties for task and project

+Instructions to run the application:
+1. If you have maven installed then clone the repository.
+2. Go to project root folder and run: mvn clean package -Dmaven.test.skip=true
+3. The will create task-manager.jar in the target directory.
+4. Please take the jar (task-manager.jar) file , don't take original file from there.
+5. Open MySQL and create a database named:  taskmanager
+6. Open windows powershell and run : java -jar task-manager.jar.
+7. Above command will create all necessary tables.
+8. take the user.sql file from the root folder.
+Open it and run the queries which will create use `evaldas` as an administrator.
+9. Go to: http://localhost:8080/swagger-ui.html#/  .
+You will get swagger file to test all APIs.